ztyyLV/web-twain-docs/indepth/faqs/develop/How-to-insert-images-to-a-specified-index.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How to insert images to a specified index
+title: How to insert images to a specified index
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to insert images to a specified index
-description: Dynamic Web TWAIN SDK Documentation FAQs How to insert images to a specified index
+description: How to insert images to a specified index
 ---

-# Develop
+# Development

 ## How to insert images to a specified index